Things Go Better With Planning – Three Proven Processes

 Tool #3 – The P.A.T.H.
 Planning Process

 This is a graphic process as well.
 It is much better if you have someone facilitate your P.A.T.H.
 (Planning Alternative Tomorrows with Hope).
 It is an eight step process that consists of setting your vision, establishing positive and possible specific one year goals, reviewing your current state (pluses and minuses of your current situation), listing who you would like to enroll to help you meet your goals, listing the things you need to strengthen to do this, and then coming up with a 3 month, 1 month and next day action plan.
 It’s probably the quickest of the three processes noted here.
 It’s very powerful if you have a facilitator and a few of your trusted family, friends or colleagues to witness the process with you.
 We do this with both groups and individuals.
-In January we did this virtually for a group of Enneagram practitioners in Asia.
 See this link for more details on the process.

 Give Yourself Reflection Time